Brad Elterman's Photos of Famous Teen Heartthrobs from the 1970s

 Follow Brad Elterman on Instagram.

-Go see Brad’s exhibition The Runaways in New York this Friday night at Damon Dash’s Poppington Gallery, 60 Orchard Street, 10002 New York.
+Go see Brad’s exhibition The Runaways in New York this Friday night at Damon Dash’s Poppington Gallery, 60 Orchard Street.
 The show will be on view through January 19, 2015.